laderast/laderast.github.io/index.md

 **Software Development:**

 + [surrogateMutation](https://github.com/laderast/surrogateMutation) - a package for detecting oncogenic collaboration in somatic mutation and copy nubmer data
-+ [surrogateShiny](https://github.com/laderast/surrogateShiny) - an R/Shiny Framework for exploring oncogenic collaboration
++ [surrogateShiny](https://github.com/laderast/surrogateShiny) - an R/Shiny Framework for exploring oncogenic collaboration in breast cancer cell lines.
+[See it in action.](https://tladeras.shinyapps.io/surrogateShiny/)
 + [Consense](https://github.com/laderast/surrogateMutation) - a package for comparing clustering methods
 + [ExonModelStrain](https://github.com/laderast/ExonModelStrain) - a package for detecting alternative exon usage in the Affymetrix Exon Array
 + [TandTRAQ]() - Perl Script for merging iTRAQ and XTandem Results